Apomorphine: Opioid addiction

-Alzheimer's disease

-Apomorphine is reported to be an inhibitor of amyloid beta protein fiber formation, whose presence is a hallmark of Alzheimer's disease, and a potential therapeutic under the amyloid hypothesis.
+Apomorphine has been researched as a possible treatment for erectile dysfunction and female hypoactive sexual desire disorder, though its efficacy has been limited.

 Alternative administration routes

 Two routes of administration are currently clinically utilized: subcutaneous (either as intermittent injections or continuous infusion) and sublingual.
 Other non-invasive administration routes were investigated as a substitute for parenteral administration, reaching different preclinical and clinical stages.
 These include: peroral, nasal, pulmonary, transdermal, rectal, and buccal, as well as iontophoresis methods.

 Veterinary use

 Apomorphine is used to inducing vomiting in dogs after ingestion of various toxins or foreign bodies.
 It can be given subcutaneously, intramuscularly, intravenously, or, when a tablet is crushed, in the conjunctiva of the eye.
 The oral route is ineffective, as apomorphine cannot cross the blood–brain barrier fast enough, and blood levels don't reach a high enough concentration to stimulate the chemoreceptor trigger zone.
 It can remove around 40–60% of the contents in the stomach.

 One of the reasons apomorphine is a preferred drug is its reversibility: in cases of prolonged vomiting, the apomorphine can be reversed with dopamine antagonists like the phenothiazines (for example, acepromazine).
 Giving apomorphine after giving acepromazine, however, will no longer stimulate vomiting, because apomorphine's target receptors are already occupied.
-An animal who undergoes severe respiratory depression due to apomorphine can be treated with naloxone.

 Apomorphine does not work in cats, who have too few dopamine receptors.